-From the 1960s Donner has published several autobiographical books, recording his attitudes and views of the world.
-However, Donner has said that he never managed to create a real alter ego.
+From the 1960s Donner published several autobiographical books, recording his attitudes and views of the world.
+However, Donner said that he never managed to create a real alter ego.
 "In my books I'm like a constantly changing kaleidoscope," he wrote in his book of memoir, Livsbilder (2004).
 In Sommar av kärlek och sorg (1971) Donner discussed his rejection of his leftist phase.
 Author's self-analysis, combined with explorations into current social and political issues, continued in Jag, J.J.D.
 (1980) and Varför finns jag till (1998).
-Donner has also introduced figures from political life into his narratives.
+Donner also introduced figures from political life into his narratives.
 In Presidenten (1986) the republic's long-time strong leader, Urho Kekkonen (1900-1986), is seen through the eyes of one of his mistresses.

-Donner has translated and edited works from such authors as Paavo Haavikko (Privata angelägenheter, 1966; Tala, svara, lärä, 1975) och Elmer Diktonius (Ringar i stubben, 1954; Kirjaimia ja kirjavia, 1956).
-Among Donner's long-time writing projects have been a book about Middle-East and a portrait of the writer Elmer Diktonius, whom he knew in the 1950s.
+Donner translated and edited works from such authors as Paavo Haavikko (Privata angelägenheter, 1966; Tala, svara, lärä, 1975) och Elmer Diktonius (Ringar i stubben, 1954; Kirjaimia ja kirjavia, 1956).
+Among Donner's long-time writing projects was a book about Middle-East and a portrait of the writer Elmer Diktonius, whom he knew in the 1950s.
 The biography, as well-researched as a doctoral dissertation, was finished in 2007.
 Other works include the long-waited and updated study of the director Ingmar Bergman, which came out in 2009.

 of the middle-of-the-road Swedish People's Party (Svenska folkpartiet i